Yingzhen-ietf/AIDC-IETF120/AIDC Side Meeting Agenda.md

 * **15:30 Opening**

-* **15:35 Routing for AI training clusters of varing scales: survey of the problem space** Petr Lapukhov (Nvidia)
+* **15:35 Routing for AI training clusters of varying scales: survey of the problem space** Petr Lapukhov (Nvidia)

 * **16:20 HPN: A Data Center Network for Large Language Model Training**